sablier-labs/docs/docs/concepts/lockup/01-overview.md

 Let's discuss an example.
 Imagine Alice wants to stream 3,000 DAI to Bob during the whole month of January.

-1. Alice deposits the 3,000 DAI in Lockup before Jan 1, setting the end time to Feb 1.
+1. Alice deposits the 3,000 DAI in Lockup before Apr 1, setting the end time to May 1.
-2. Bob's allocation of the DAI deposit increases every second beginning Jan 1.
+2. Bob's allocation of the DAI deposit increases every second beginning Apr 1.
-3. On Jan 10, Bob will have earned approximately 1,000 DAI.
+3. On Apr 10, Bob will have earned approximately 1,000 DAI.
 He can send a transaction to Lockup to withdraw the tokens.
 4. If at any point during January Alice wishes to get back her tokens, she can cancel the stream and recover what has not been streamed yet.